technologiestiftung/giessdenkiez-de/readme-new.md

         - either manually
         - or by removing the `seed.sql` file in the `giessdenkiez-de-postgres-api/supabase` directory and restarting Supabase via `npx supabase stop` and `npx supabase start` and `npx supabase db reset`
         - Add a row with `collection_date` set to todays date in table `radolan_harvester` (all other columns NULL).
-    - ⚠️ **Obtain a dataset of trees for your own city.** ⚠️
+    - 🚨 **Attention, important manual step:** Obtain a dataset of trees for your own city.
-        - Import it into the `trees` table of the database.
+        - Manually it into the `trees` table of the database.
         - Make sure to follow the schema of the `trees` table, you need the following columns: `id, lat, lng, art_dtsch, gattung_deutsch, pflanzjahr, bezirk, geom`.
 All other columns are either ignored or populated automatically by some upcoming steps.
         - The `geom` column must be in the format: `SRID=4326;POINT(13.44828414775829 52.44315190724164)`
         - Only proceed after verifying that you have succesfully imported all trees into the database table.
 - In the `giessdenkiez-de-dwd-harvester` directory, do the following:
-    - Obtain a [Shapefile](https://desktop.arcgis.com/en/arcmap/latest/manage-data/shapefiles/what-is-a-shapefile.htm) of your city which outlines the geographical city borders.
-One source for obtaining the shapefile could be the [Geofabrik Portal](https://www.geofabrik.de/de/data/shapefiles.html).
+    - 🚨 **Attention, important manual step:** Obtain a [Shapefile](https://desktop.arcgis.com/en/arcmap/latest/manage-data/shapefiles/what-is-a-shapefile.htm) of your city which outlines the geographical city borders.
+    - One source for obtaining the shapefile could be the [Geofabrik Portal](https://www.geofabrik.de/de/data/shapefiles.html).
 The Shapefile `your_city.shp` comes with a project file `your_project.proj`.
 Save both files in the `giessdenkiez-de-dwd-harvester/harvester/assets` directory.
-    - Attention: Code changes needed!
-In the file `giessdenkiez-de-dwd-harvester/harvester/prepare/create-buffer.py` file, change line 5 to fit the Shapefile of your city: `berlin = geopandas.read_file("../assets/your_city.shp")`.
+    - 🚨 **Attention, important manual step:** In the file `giessdenkiez-de-dwd-harvester/harvester/prepare/create-buffer.py` file, change line 5 to fit the Shapefile of your city: `berlin = geopandas.read_file("../assets/your_city.shp")`.
     - Change directory to `giessdenkiez-de-dwd-harvester/harvester/prepare`
         - Run `SHAPE_RESTORE_SHX=YES python create-buffer.py` to re-generate the Shapefile buffers.
         - Run `python create-grid.py` to re-populate the `radolan_geometry` table in the database.